Detail of Castel Sant'Angelo (Hadrian mausoleum) in Rome

 Important

 The si passivante is used only in the lui/lei(she/he) and loro(they) form.
-Thus, it resembles the reflexive pronoun si, and it may cause some confusion.
+Thus, it resembles the si, and it may cause some confusion.
 The following example uses si as a reflexive pronoun.
 Notice that there is no direct object after the verb and the subject is an agent:

 Gianna si diverte.